gd03champ-swg/logrctx-web/info.md

 - prompt edit fix [done]
 - sort logs and tabular content [done]

-- loki time out error with retry logic
+- loki time out error with retry logic [done]
-- estimate time counter

 - longer period time comparative analysis (listen to rec)
     - take logs in chunk, drain, extract patterns and store.
     - then do the same wth another time and compare the patterm
     - llm analysis on this comparitive pattern
     - stocasticity (there are some ways to fix this too)

+- estimate time counter

 - optimize logging
 - step retrieval automate async queue ( see loki logs if err )